ArtifexSoftware/ghostpdl/demos/java/mtdemo/README.txt

 Windows:

-The application can be started through the command line through the
+The application can be started through the command line through the batch file "runmtd.bat".
+The batch file takes an optional command line argument specifying the number of threads to be created.
+If specified, it should be an integer grater than 0.
-command:

-java -cp gsjava.jar;.
-Main

-OR

-java -cp gsjava.jar;.
-Main [thread count]

-where [thread count] is the number of threads (and files) which will be ran/written.